Takuya-Miyazaki/Takuya-Miyazaki/README.md

 Microsoft workers in the Shinagawa or Kawasaki area will be provided with TP rink Wi-Fi 7.

+Dear Microsoft, I will never forget until the day I can reach out to someone.

 ## Google Cloud
 > - [Google Cloud Terms of Service Directory](https://cloud.google.com/product-terms?hl=ja)